In this Hearty Rosemary Lamb Stew tender pieces of lamb are generously seasoned with fresh thyme and rosemary and a bit of fresh cracked black pepper.

 - 1.5 quarts cold water

-- 4 small potatoes such as Yukon gold (peeled but left whole)
+- 4 small potatoes such as Yukon gold peeled but left whole

 Instructions

-- Mix flour, pepper, salt & chopped rosemary together in a large bowl.
-Brown in 3 batches (or more) in a large Dutch oven in 1-2 tablespoons olive oil.
+- Brown the lamb in 3 batches (or more) in a large Dutch oven in 1-2 tablespoons olive oil.
 Start with 1 and add as needed between batches.
+Remove meat and cover once it is browned.

 - Microwave potatoes on high for 3 minutes or until soft.
 Mash with a fork and add to the pot, stirring to mix.